-Kidney or liver disease, congestive heart failure are some of the common health problems that can lower the sodium levels in your body.
+Kidney or liver disease, and congestive heart failure are some of the common health problems that can lower the sodium levels in your body.
 These diseases can alter the level of sodium in your body by affecting the amount of fluid in your body.
-In addition, diarrhea, vomiting can also deplete the level of sodium in your body.
+In addition, diarrhea, and vomiting can also deplete the level of sodium in your body.

 Who are at a Greater Risk?

 Older people who suffer from any of the medical conditions mentioned above are at a higher risk of suffering from hyponatremia.
 The reason is they take certain medications and as a result are more likely to get hyponatremia.
 In addition, people suffering from kidney problems, irrespective of their age can also suffer from water intoxication.

 There are many ways to prevent hyponatremia and stay healthy.

 - Pay attention to how much water you should drink in a day, especially if you indulge in a high-intensity exercise routine.
 If you take some medications or diuretics or suffer from any kidney or heart condition, make sure that you avoid drinking too much water.

 - Check whether you suffer from any symptoms of hyponatremia.
 If you indulge in high-intensity exercises, keep a tab on the amount of water you drink.
 There are two effective ways to find out how much water you need to drink: how thirsty you feel and the color of your urine.

 - Consult a doctor to know whether you can drink sports beverages instead of plain water after working out.
 Sports drinks have electrolytes that help in keeping the sodium level in your body stable.